clojens/luminus-template/README.md

 You can use the [lein-ancient][ancien] plugin to check if there are newer versions of Clojure projects.
 This will apply to all projects in the dependency tree, including those defined in any currently active lein profiles e.g.
 `~/.lein/profiles.clj` but possibly elsewhere as well.
+This is impossible for us to tell, since the system allows for arbitrary profiles being loaded from non-standardized locations.

 The `lein ancient` command will only function properly inside a project folder, so first bootstrap the new luminus project as outlined above, next `cd` into that created directory.
-Only then use the command `lein ancient` as illustrated in the example below:
+Only then use the command as illustrated in the example below:

 ```bash